Boise State vs. Colorado State College Football Odds, Plays and Insights - NewsBreak

 Colorado State Stats and Trends

-- Colorado State has played seven games, with four wins against the spread.
+- In Colorado State's seven games this season, it has four wins against the spread.

-- The Rams have always covered the spread this season when underdogs by 2.5 points or more.
+- This season, the Rams have won ATS in each of their two games as an underdog of 2.5 points or more.

-- Colorado State's games this year have hit the over on one of six set point totals (16.7%).
+- Colorado State's games this year have gone over the total in one out of six opportunities (16.7%).

-- Colorado State is 2-1 against the spread and 2-2 overall in games when it scores more than 22.1 points.
+- Colorado State is 2-1 against the spread and 2-2 overall in games when it puts up more than 22.1 points.

-- In games that Colorado State picks up over 407.4 yards, the team is 2-2 against the spread and 2-3 overall.
+- Colorado State is 2-2 against the spread and 2-3 overall when the team amasses more than 407.4 yards.

-- The Rams have seven giveaways this season, while the Broncos have 17 takeaways .
+- The Rams have turned the ball over seven times, 10 fewer times than the Broncos have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.